Frequently Asked Questions

 Do you have to be a GWSA member to go on trips?

-Members and non-members may go on GWSA travel trips.
-There is a member and a non-member cost to join the courses.
+Unless indicated otherwise, members and non-members may go on GWSA travel trips.
+There is usually a member and a non-member cost to join them.
 In all cases, the member rate is lower than the non-member rate.

 Do you have to be a member of the GWSA to take courses?